 Project on Predatory Student Lending v.
 Department of Justice

-The Project on Predatory Student Lending is seeking documents from the federal government that shed light on for-profit college giant Education Management Corporation (EDMC's) recruitment practices.
-EDMC runs four large chains of for-profit schools, including the beleaguered Art Institutes.
-In 2011, the federal government, along with several states, sued EDMC, alleging that it violated state and federal law and then lied about it to get government funding.
-The government claimed that to maximize enrollments, EDMC illegally paid its admissions employees based on the number of students they could enroll, encouraging a “boiler room’ style sales culture” that focused exclusively on the volume of new students each recruiter could sign up, rewarding top sellers with bonuses and gifts.
+The Project on Predatory Student Lending is seeking documents from the federal government that shed light on EDMC's recruitment practices.
+In 2011, the federal government, along with several states, sued EDMC, alleging that it violated state and federal law and then lied about it to get government funding through federal student grants and loans.
+The government claimed that to maximize enrollments, EDMC paid its admissions employees based on the number of students they could enroll, encouraging a “‘boiler room’ style sales culture” that focused exclusively on the volume of new students each recruiter could sign up, rewarding top sellers with bonuses and gifts.
+These recruiting practices are not legal for schools receiving federal grants and loans.

-The lawsuit settled in 2015 for $95.5 million - less than one percent of the more than $11 billion in taxpayer-funded federal student grants and loans that the government alleged EDMC had received.
-The settlement did not relieve students of any of the federal student loan debt they took on, but as part of discovery in the lawsuit, EDMC produced a lot of documents that the Project believes will shed light on the corporation’s recruitment practices.
-These documents are public records, held by the Department of Justice.
+The lawsuit between the DOJ and EDMC settled in 2015 for $95.5 million - less than one percent of the more than $11 billion in taxpayer-funded federal student grants and loans that the government alleged EDMC had received.
+Moreover, the settlement did not relieve students of any of their federal student loan debt.
+As part of the unearthing and poring over documents that happens during the discovery portion of a lawsuit, EDMC produced documents that the Project believes will shed light on the corporation’s illegal recruitment practices.
+These documents are public records, held by the Department of Justice, but the Department of Justice refuses to grant public access.
+The Project filed a Freedom of Information request, and is currently litigating the government’s denial of that request.
+The Project also moved to intervene in the lawsuit the government settled with EDMC to challenge the government and EDMC’s efforts to keep the documents secret.

 Update | Project on Predatory Student Lending Statement on Proposed Sale of EDMC to Dream Center Foundation